-Implementation: The Qods Force and a number of Iranian Qods Force officers, including its overall commander Qasem Soleimani, have been sanctioned under this Order (and under related Executive Orders, as shown in the table at the end of this paper).
-The Iranians sanctioned allegedly helped Syria commit abuses against protesters and repress its domestic opposition movement that has conducted nationwide demonstration since March 2011.
+Implementation.
+The Qods Force and a number of Iranian Qods Force officers, including its overall commander Qasem Soleimani, have been sanctioned under this order and related executive orders, as shown in the tables at the end of this paper.
+The Iranians sanctioned allegedly helped Syria commit abuses against protesters and repress its domestic opposition.
 In September 2011, the European Union similarly sanctioned the Qods Force for its purported assistance to Syria's repression.